Gift or Grant?

-ORSP administers sponsored activities per federal, state, and University regulations when the terms and conditions of the activity define requirements, such as 1) performance or reporting (fiscal or technical), 2) recorded/reported cost match, 3) audit, 4) research-related compliance, such as human subjects, vertebrate animals, radioactive materials, etc., 5) direct payment of University salaries, 6) publication restrictions, 7) intellectual property or proprietary language, or 8) specific deliverables.
+OSP administers sponsored activities per federal, state, and University regulations when the terms and conditions of the activity define requirements, such as 1) performance or reporting (fiscal or technical), 2) recorded/reported cost match, 3) audit, 4) research-related compliance, such as human subjects, vertebrate animals, radioactive materials, etc., 5) direct payment of University salaries, 6) publication restrictions, 7) intellectual property or proprietary language, or 8) specific deliverables.

 - The University seeks to recover all Facilities & Administrative (F&A) allowed by the sponsor per Montana University System Board of Regent Policy 404 – Indirect Cost Recovery Rate.

-The Foundation administers external funding if the intent of the donor and purpose of the specific funding is charitable and philanthropic in nature.
+UMF administers external funding if the intent of the donor and purpose of the specific funding is charitable and philanthropic in nature.
 Typically, 1) no goods, services, or deliverables of monetary value are offered or exchanged, and 2) detailed financial reporting or accounting is not required, although a donor may request progress and final reports about utilization or impact of the external support, including general expenditures and fund balances.

 - All gifts to the Foundation will be assessed a development fee of 6% to advance the University’s mission.